-As community association housing represents more than twenty percent of all housing in the United States, regulatory and legislative efforts governing lending criteria to individuals or for housing in community associations should be informed by the unique, common ownership arrangements.
+As community association housing represents almost 30% of all housing in the United States, regulatory and legislative efforts governing lending criteria to individuals or for housing in community associations should be informed by the unique, common ownership arrangements.
 Transparent and open rules or regulatory procedures that include public notice and comment are the best mechanism to ensure any rule adopted is based on the best information available to regulators.

-Adopted by the Executive Committee, April 10, 1983 Amended and adopted by the Board of Trustees, May 1, 1993 Amended by the Public Policy Committee, October 6, 1993 Adopted by the Board of Trustees, October 9, 1993 Approved by the Govt. & Public Affairs Committee, May 4, 2011 Adopted by the Board of Trustees, January 22, 2013
+Adopted by the Executive Committee, April 10, 1983

+Amended and adopted by the Board of Trustees, May 1, 1993

+Approved by the Govt. & Public Affairs Committee, May 4, 2011

+Adopted by the Board of Trustees, January 22, 2013